boostercloud/docs-site/source/includes/_01-your-first-backend-in-10-minutes.md

-# Building your first serverless backend in 10 minutes
+# Your first Booster app in 10 minutes

 In this section, we will go through all the necessary steps to have your backend up and running in a few minutes.